-Though the chart-topping rapper may have been an opinion-dividing booking for a festival more known for its indie/ folk sets, there’s no denying Dizzee knows how to put on a show.
+Though the chart-topping rapper may have been an opinion-dividing booking for a festival more known for its indie and folk sets, there’s no denying Dizzee knows how to put on a show.

-“I love to see energy and people bouncing about with each other.” he bellowed to the crowd in his London lilt.
-“I’ve been doing this for ten years and this is my first time in Sunderland.”
+“I love to see energy and people bouncing about with each other,” the Londoner bellowed to the crowd.
+“I’ve been doing this for 10 years and this is my first time in Sunderland.”